Alon-Alush/AlushPacker/README.md

 ### Detect-It-Easy analysis:

-`Detect-It-Easy` has detected our packed section due to the high entropy.
-However, this detection can be bypassed by putting the payload inside a static C buffer, which you can do by compiling from source.
-To make the building straightforward, we use a precompiled stub that locates the packed data inside a separate section.
+*Detect-It-Easy* has detected our packed section due to the high entropy.
+However, this detection can be bypassed by placing the packed data inside `payload.h`, and having the reflective loader operate on this data directly (instead of writing this packed data to a separate section header).
+You can do this by compiling from source, setting the `DEBUG_STUB` macro, and placing the packed data inside `payload.h`.
+But, this requires a more "hacky approach", so to make the build process more straightforward, we place the packed data inside a separate section header.

 <img width="717" height="214" alt="image" src="https://github.com/user-attachments/assets/3d4e3829-a209-4260-ac12-41f8fc100604" />